Conflux-Chain/conflux-developer-site/docs/contract/en/introduce.md

 Once the contract is deployed, anyone can call it.
 However, the state of the contract will be changed only when a certain condition is satisfied.

-For further instructions on the solidity language, please refer to [the official Solidity Documentation](https://docs.soliditylang.org/en/v0.8.4/)
+For further instructions on the Solidity language, please refer to [the official Solidity Documentation](https://docs.soliditylang.org/en/v0.8.4/)

 Next, we will introduce the process of compilation, deployment, invocation, and contract execution.